Strategic timing of arrivals to a queueing system with scheduled customers: Related Literature

 Bailey and Welch (1952)~\cite{Welch52} pioneered the mathematical foundation of appointment scheduling by analysing the fundamental trade-off between patient waiting time and physician idle time.
 Their study of outpatient departments demonstrated that consultation time variability plays a critical role in queue formation and system performance.
 Subsequently, many researchers have worked on appointment scheduling, mainly in healthcare systems~\cite{Ho92,Cayirli03,Robinson03,Kaandorp07}.
 Research on appointment scheduling has primarily focused on systems with only scheduled customers in both static scheduling~\cite{Pegden90,Stein94,Hassin08,Kuiper15} and dynamic scheduling~\cite{Wang93,Hahn14,Gilbertson16,Mahes21,Hassin24}.
 Moreover, real-world complications in pure appointment systems have received significant attention.
 Studies have investigated the impact of no-shows~\cite{Robinson10}, cancellations~\cite{Hahn14}, early and late arrivals~\cite{Koeleman12} leading to the development of more robust scheduling policies to such systems.

 The above-mentioned studies focus on systems that accept customers only by prior appointment.
 However, walk-in customers are often accepted by many systems as it increases the revenue and the customer base.
 On the other hand, abandoning walk-in customers can result in a loss of goodwill.
 In their paper on the review of the literature in healthcare scheduling, Cayirli and Veral~\cite{Cayirli03} mentioned that walk-in patients are neglected in most studies, although they are present in the system.
 Gupta, Zoreda, and Kramer~\cite{Gupta71} analysed the difficulty of scheduling staff in the presence of walk-ins at hospitals.
 Fiems, Koole, and Nain~\cite{Fiems07} presented the effect of emergency arrivals on scheduled patients' waiting time.
 Robinson and Chen~\cite{Robinson10} compared two appointment scheduling systems; a traditional system with routine patients who book their appointments well in advance but also have higher no-show rates, and an open-access system serving same-day patients.
 They found that open-access scheduling generally outperforms traditional scheduling, as the variability from no-shows is more disruptive than the variability in same-day patient arrivals.
 Another important research direction pursued by Alexandrov and Lariviere~\cite{Alexandrov12} examined whether restaurants should offer reservations under uncertain demand.
 They found that reservations help increase sales during slow periods by guaranteeing seats to potential diners who might otherwise stay home.
-Their analysis showed that when there are many restaurants, it is more likely none of the restaurants offer reservations.